 -

 Peter is self-employed.
-His accounts are made up to 31 August each year.
-When we prepare the 2021 Return we will be including his profit for the year ended 31 August 2020, and that is the profit which will be taxed for 2020/21.
+His accounts are made up to 31 March each year.
+When we prepare the 2024/25 return we will be including his profit for the year ended 31 March 2025.

 Your next steps: contact us to discuss…